 Required minimum distributions.
-Distributions from qualified plans and IRAs that generally must commence at age 72 to avoid a 50% penalty.
+Distributions from qualified plans and IRAs that generally must commence at age 73 to avoid a 25% penalty (as of 2023).

 Resident alien.
 An individual who is not a citizen of the United States but is a permanent resident of the United States.